How To Add A Link Section To WordPress

 (WordPress Links Menu – All Links)

-To delete links individually, hover over the link you want removed and click Delete
+To delete individual links, hover your cursor over the link that you want removed and click Delete

 Delete links

-To delete multiple links, either tick the checkboxes next to individual links that you want deleted, or select all links by clicking on the main checkbox next to the ‘Name’ column header …
+To delete a number of links at once, either tick the checkbox next to each item that you would like removed, or select all links by clicking on the checkbox next to the ‘Name’ column header at the top of the list …

 Deleting multiple links

-Choose Delete from the ‘Bulk Actions’ menu, and click Apply to remove all selected links …
+Choose Delete from the ‘Bulk Actions’ menu, and click Apply to delete all selected links …

 Link deletion notification